The Ginkgo biloba or silver apricot is a very ornamental tree thanks to the beauty of its leaves and its sprightly, elegant bearing.

-And it also is the most ancient tree family that is known to us, since traces of it have been found that date back to over 270 million years still appear today in fossils.
+And it also is the most ancient tree family known to man.
+Traces of it that date back to over 270 million years still appear today in fossils.

 Many specimens are over 200 years old.
 This tree also is the only plant to have survived the Hiroshima atomic blast.
-It now can be grown as a “symbol of peace” in your own garden!
+Why not grow it as a “symbol of peace” in your own garden?

 The leafage is amazing and turns into a magnificent yellow color in fall.

-Ginkgo is used more in more in cities because it resists pollution very well.
+Ginkgo is used more and more in cities because it resists pollution very well.

 Smart tip about Ginkgo biloba